 Comhcheol arts workshops always look to nudge their participants towards playful creative flow, and are likely to involve percussion, movement, song, drawing and improvisation.
 These workshops have run with diverse participant groups and always adapt to the group’s particular needs.
 (Deánann sí ceardlanna trí mheán na Gaeilge go minic fosta).
-The ‘Yoga Drawing Jam’ (See first video below) featured in First Fortnight 2021 and Connecting for Life Donegal is supporting an upcoming pilot of her arts for mental health project Filleadh Cholmcille.
+The ‘Yoga Drawing Jam’ (See video below) featured in First Fortnight 2021 and Connecting for Life Donegal is supporting an upcoming pilot of her arts for mental health project Filleadh Cholmcille.
 She directed the bilingual theatre show Mo Bhagáiste (First Fortnight 2019, IMRAM 2020.

 Maria is the West and Northwest Coordinator for First Fortnight; Ireland’s Mental Health Arts & Culture Festival.
 This work, which she has been doing since 2018 allows her to curate and organise exciting arts and health projects and shows regionally.